How Are Urban Farms Changing London’s Food Scene?

 The Rooftop Farm Wimbledon

 The Wimbledon Quarter recently underwent a big redevelopment, which saw an unused section of roof space transformed into a small farm.
 It began in 2022 in a bid to find a way of recycling coffee grounds, which are abundant in Wimbledon from all the local cafes – and, helpfully, provide the perfect base for mushrooms to grow.
-Before long, the rooftop was growing everything from oyster to shiitake fungi, which are used by nearby restaurants like The Fox and Grapes in Wimbledon Village and The Bingham Riverhouse in Richmond.
+Before long, the rooftop was growing everything from oyster to shiitake mushrooms, which are used by nearby restaurants like The Fox and Grapes in Wimbledon Village and The Bingham Riverhouse in Richmond.
+This has had a big impact on coffee waste: a total of 2,496kg of coffee is recycled through the farm each year.

 There are also three apiaries homing around 180,000 bees, which produce honey.
 Under the helm of community-focused beekeeping organistion BeeUrban, the hives make around 360 jars a year.
 Alongside this, the farm produces crops: microgreens such as radishes, leeks and rainbow chard, herbs from coriander to mint, and salad plants including tomatoes, squash and chillies.
 And, of course, strawberries are grown here, ready in time for the Wimbledon Championships.